Loop Capital slashes price target on Community Health Systems Inc. [CYH] – find out why.

 Sponsored

-The following highlights the financial and operating results for the three months ended September 30, 2022.
+The investor presentation will begin at 12:25 p.m.
+Central Time, 10:25 a.m.
+Pacific Time on Thursday, November 10th, 2022, and will be available to investors via a live audio webcast.
+A link to the broadcast can be found at the investor relations section of the Company’s website, www.chs.net, and a replay will be available using that same link.

-Over the last 12 months, CYH stock dropped by -77.11%.
-The one-year Community Health Systems Inc. stock forecast points to a potential upside of 56.6.
-The average equity rating for CYH stock is currently 2.40, trading closer to a bullish pattern in the stock market.
+Community Health Systems Inc. stock has also gained 53.77% of its value over the past 7 days.
+However, CYH stock has declined by -6.86% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -53.82% and lost -75.51% year-on date.

-The market cap for the stock reached $359.70 million, with 129.10 million shares outstanding and 125.26 million shares in the current float.
-Compared to the average trading volume of 2.97M shares, CYH stock reached a trading volume of 4050404 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CYH stock reached $420.34 million, with 129.14 million shares outstanding and 125.27 million shares in the current float.
+Compared to the average trading volume of 2.81M shares, CYH reached a trading volume of 3913915 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Loop Capital have made an estimate for Community Health Systems Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on June 17, 2022.
 While these analysts kept the previous recommendation, BofA Securities dropped their target price from $7.50 to $5.50.
 The new note on the price target was released on June 15, 2022, representing the official price target for Community Health Systems Inc. stock.
 Previously, the target price had yet another raise to $12, while Wells Fargo analysts kept a Equal Weight rating on CYH stock.
 On January 10, 2022, analysts increased their price target for CYH shares from 16 to 18.

-Community Health Systems Inc. [CYH] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.43.
-With this latest performance, CYH shares gained by 3.14% in over the last four-week period, additionally sinking by -74.22% over the last 6 months – not to mention a drop of -77.11% in the past year of trading.
+Community Health Systems Inc. [CYH] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 53.77.
+With this latest performance, CYH shares gained by 46.85% in over the last four-week period, additionally sinking by -53.82% over the last 6 months – not to mention a drop of -74.83% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for CYH.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Community Health Systems Inc. go to -5.75%.

-Positions in Community Health Systems Inc. stocks held by institutional investors increased at the end of October and at the time of the October reporting period, where 135 institutional holders increased their position in Community Health Systems Inc. [NYSE:CYH] by around 26,834,597 shares.
-Additionally, 90 investors decreased positions by around 14,214,356 shares, while 29 investors held positions by with 78,294,936 shares.
-The mentioned changes placed institutional holdings at 119,343,889 shares, according to the latest SEC report filing.
-CYH stock had 41 new institutional investments in for a total of 4,047,655 shares, while 36 institutional investors sold positions of 5,148,654 shares during the same period.
+134 institutional holders increased their position in Community Health Systems Inc. [NYSE:CYH] by around 25,543,473 shares.
+Additionally, 93 investors decreased positions by around 14,788,336 shares, while 26 investors held positions by with 78,419,376 shares.
+The mentioned changes placed institutional holdings at 118,751,185 shares, according to the latest SEC report filing.
+CYH stock had 42 new institutional investments in for a total of 4,047,731 shares, while 38 institutional investors sold positions of 5,188,665 shares during the same period.